Skip to main content

 "I also recommend adding one to two academic projects on your resume that you completed in class that relate to cybersecurity.
 This can show employers relevant skills you learned in the classroom," said Humkar.
 "A career advisor can assist you with developing a strong resume to highlight this."

-Kristina Greenshields with the text Kristina GreenshieldsThe National Cyber League (NCL) is a non-profit that provides a virtual training ground to develop cybersecurity knowledge.
-Kristina Greenshields '18, who earned a bachelor's in information technology with a concentration in cybersecurity, said her participation with the NCL was instrumental in preparing her to find work as a cybersecurity specialist.
+Kristina Greenshields with the text Kristina GreenshieldsThe National Cyber League (NCL) is a nonprofit that provides a virtual training ground to develop cybersecurity knowledge.
+Kristina Greenshields '18, who earned a bachelor's in IT with a concentration in cybersecurity, said her participation with the NCL was instrumental in preparing her to find work as a cybersecurity specialist.

 "Without my advisor pushing me to join (the NCL), I wouldn’t have had the confidence I had to talk to people about cybersecurity in interviews," Greenshields said.
 "It gave me the hands-on experience that I needed in conjunction to my degree classes."